funvill/funvill.github.io/_posts/2023-02-03-idea007-emoji-macro-pad-keyboard.md

 title: "Idea 007 - Emoji Macro Pad Keyboard"
 date: 2023-02-03 00:07:00
 categories:
-- ideas
+- Ideas
 - YearOfIdeas
 tags:
 - keyboards
 - emoji
-- projects
+- Projects
-- ideas
+- Ideas
 excerpt: A macro pad keyboard with most commonly used Emoji as key caps for quick access when you want to respond to a message with an iconography
 slug: idea007-emoji-macro-pad-keyboard